Eat Right to Sleep Right

 Good sleep starts with regularly eating food rich in nutrients, including B vitamins, carbohydrates, lycopene, lutein, melatonin, selenium, serotonin, and tryptophan.

-Tryptophan, an essential amino acid you can only get from food, is the building block for melatonin.
-Foods containing high levels of tryptophan (relative to other amino acids and carbohydrates) can produce more melatonin.
+- Tryptophan: This is an essential amino acid you can only get from food, and it’s a building block for melatonin.
+Foods containing high levels of tryptophan are needed for melatonin production.
+Foods that contain both tryptophan and carbohydrates can lead to even better melatonin production by the body.

-Which is better at promoting sleep, food or supplements?
+Which is better at promoting sleep: food or supplements?

 There are no studies comparing dietary sources of serotonin and melatonin to supplements for effects on sleep.
 We know melatonin supplements are not recommended for long-term use and may produce side effects.
-Perhaps more importantly, supplements are not regulated , and active ingredients can be much higher or much lower than what is claimed on the package.
+Perhaps more importantly, supplements are not regulated, and active ingredients can be much higher or much lower than what is claimed on the package.

-Magnesium is having a moment; is there a relationship between foods high in magnesium and sleep?
+Is there a relationship between foods high in magnesium and sleep?

 Are there foods people think will help with sleep but do not?

 There is a study showing that bitter lettuce extract may have sedative effects in rats, but we do not know if it works in people.
-These extracts are alcohol soluble and do not represent what social media portrays.
+These extracts are alcohol-soluble and do not represent what social media portrays.

 There have been studies of lettuce seeds and pregnant women with insomnia, lettuce seed syrup, and people with breast cancer that show potential benefits for sleep in these populations.